- 1. Audit Existing Assets & Consider Your Current Organizational Structure

 Now, because the way you organize assets depends highly on your industry, the type of content that you have, and your teams’ use cases, we can’t spell out one specific way to map your asset library.
 However, we often see teams organize assets by:

-We also see some teams use Brand Portals to organize sales collateral by customer, and promotional materials for marketing teams by season, campaign, or social media channel.
-What’s nice about Brandfolder’s flat taxonomy is that assets can live in multiple places, so you don’t have to create duplicates of your files if you want to store them in two different Collections or Portals.
+As we mentioned earlier: what’s nice about Brandfolder’s flat taxonomy is that assets can live in multiple places, so you don’t have to create duplicates of your files if you want to store them in two different Collections or Portals.
+Then, everyone works off the same source file, regardless of how or where they found it.

 - In a flat taxonomy, assets can live in multiple places.
 In a nested folder structure, you have to create duplicates if you want to store assets in different folders.